 No part of a divorce is pleasant, but when you have children, making decisions about how their lives will be affected is especially difficult.
 The Parenting Plan is required by the State of Florida.
 The primary intent of the Parenting Plan is always done in what is the best interest of the children.
-This document is part of the Dissolution of Marriage process and enables the divorcing couple to make decisions about the children ahead of time, saving confusion and heartache down the road.
+This document is part of the Dissolution of Marriage process in Florida and enables the divorcing couple to make decisions about the children ahead of time, saving confusion and heartache down the road.
+A family law attorney at Woodward, Pires & Lombardo can help.

 What is a Parenting Plan?